What is the ANZHNCS?

 How the Society will deliver on its aims

-• Promote and advance throughout Australia, New Zealand and the Asia Pacific region the multi-disciplinary practice of head and neck oncol
+• Promote and advance throughout Australia, New Zealand and the Asia Pacific region the multi-disciplinary practice of head and neck oncology

 • Promote and encourage standards of practice that aim to achieve optimal outcomes for patients with tumours of the head and neck.